-Two a days push the players physically and mentally out of their comfort zones.
-It is important that the players are well fed, hydrated and rested during these training days.
-Each players must bring soccer shoes, running shoes, shin guards, and a water bottle to every training session.
-Two a day practices may be added as needed during the season.
+Two a-days push the players physically and mentally out of their comfort zones.
+It is important that the players are well-fed, hydrated, and rested during these training days.
+Each player must bring soccer shoes, running shoes, shin guards, and a water bottle to every training session.
+Two-a-day practices may be added as needed during the season.

 Team Gear Packages:

 Each player will be required to purchase a BHS Team Gear Package (i.e. training shirts, game socks, etc.).
 An order form will be handed out during the first week.